Best Vitamin C: A Pharmacist’s Opinion (2026)

 It strengthens the immune system

 This vitamin contributes to the normal functioning of the immune system.
-It strengthens natural defenses and promotes the production of white blood cells.
+It strengthens the body’s natural defenses and promotes the production of white blood cells.

-As shown by this study, it notably increases the number of lymphocytes and neutrophils.
+As shown in this study, it increases the number of lymphocytes and neutrophils, among other things.

-It accumulates in white blood cells to enhance their effectiveness against microbes.
-Thus, it helps the body to fight off colds, infections, and other winter ailments.
+It accumulates in white blood cells to boost their effectiveness against microbes.
+Thus, it helps the body fight colds, infections, and other winter ailments.

-Regular administration of vitamin C reduces the duration of colds, at sufficiently high doses, as indicated in this review.
+Regular supplementation with vitamin C reduces the duration of colds, at sufficiently high doses, as indicated in this review.

-That’s why it is often recommended to increase vitamin C intake during the winter months.
+That is why it is often recommended to increase vitamin C intake during the winter period.

 Protects against free radicals

-Thanks to its antioxidant effects, it can combat free radicals.
-These accelerate cellular aging and increase the risk of disease.
+Thanks to its antioxidant effects, it is able to fight free radicals.
+These speed up cellular aging and increase the risk of disease.

-On one hand, it prevents them from becoming established in the body, thereby preventing the damage they cause.
+On the one hand, it prevents their establishment in the body, thus preventing their damage.

 On the other hand, it traps excess free radicals and promotes their elimination.
 To do this, it works in synergy with vitamin E and provitamin A, which are also antioxidants.